SaneBow/g-kws/README.md

 Its called --agc as agc is a strange one where silence cab be louder than background as agc will ramp up but between the to you have full control.
 --save-audio will pull 10 training sets and output the fingerprints as wavs into the audio folder so you can actually see the audio being fed.

-The dataset really requires a minimum of 1000 samples for KW or you may need to up validation / testing % to get a result of 100
+The dataset really requires a minimum of 1000 samples for KW or you may need to up validation / testing % to get a result of 100.

 The default is to --resample default=0.15 so with smaller datasets just copy/paste and clone as they will be resampled and create a more varied dataset.
+It will work with less but the epoch validation will show zero.
 If you have copied and cloned a small dataset into many you may also want to set --volume_resample which is an offset (+- the --volume_resample value)